joannawiaterek/joannawiaterek.github.io/_posts/2024-05-08-First-Policy-Lobbying-Talk.md

 10. Policy work is great for career capital and learning about the decision-making ecosystem.
 It has helped me update my theory of change.
 11. I recommend [Kingdon’s](https://www.goodreads.com/book/show/48573.Agendas_Alternatives_and_Public_Policies) work on policy-making.

-I really appreciate the preparation time, full of reflection about my work and lessons learnt!
+I really appreciated the preparation time, full of reflection about my work and lessons learnt!